openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 #### BFP Format Description
 [Block floating point](https://en.wikipedia.org/wiki/Block_floating_point) performs floating point operations by:
 1. Grouping nearby floating point values into fixed-size blocks.
-In this case, blocking is performed along the depth dimensionof a tensor.
+In this case, blocking is performed along the depth dimension of a tensor.
+1. For each block:-
+1. Round each value to the required, non blocked precision.
+Different rounding mechanisms can be used - round towards zero (truncate), round to nearest, round to even etc.
 1. Choosing a common exponent for values within each block and re-aligning mantissas to match the new exponent.
+Rounding can be applied, with the c
-1. Performing integer arithmetic on mantissas of the blocked values.
+1. Performing integer arithmetic on mantissas of the blocked values, along with the one exponent calculation required for the block
 1. Converting result back to standard floating point format.
+1. Accumulate results over the full calculation in fp32.

 Step 3 above (performing integer arithmetic) usually consumes vast majority of compute resources, whereas all other steps can either be done once on host CPU attached to hardware accelerator (e.g. blocking of weights for a network only needs to be done once), or consume relatively small amount of processing.
 Using block floating point instead of regular floating point uses less resources but may cause accuracy degration due to effect of blocking.